eddymac/decimal/readme.txt

                   null (Sets to null)
-x.setValue(number) - Same as above on existing object x.isNull()         - Returns true if null, false otherwise x.toString()       - Returns money number as string (null -> "")
+x.setValue(number) - Same as above on existing object x.isNull()         - Returns true if null, false otherwise x.isValid()        - Returns false if initialised incorrectly - will alseays be blank too x.toString()       - Returns money number as string (null -> "")
                                           {decimals} must be >= 0
 x.format(decimals) - Returns as string to {decimals} number of decimal places